 Afterwards, we cleared up and left the room as tidy as we’d found it.
 Then without returning to our base, we went straight on to deliver another hog roast hire Westminster machine.
 (The one we’d previously delivered would have been picked up by other members of our company in the meantime.)
 We’re entering the busy season, of course, Christmas parties, buffets and New Years parties are all being booked in as we speak.
 Anyway, this mission wasn’t Christmas related though, but an engagement party in the function room of a pub.

 As we checked the machine was working and explained how to operate it, the couple’s friends seemed very interested in it and they all had a go at

 turning it on.
 It’s easy to operate, of course it basically just turns by itself once it’s on but their interest made me wonder if there is a market for the old spits that you need to turn yourself like centuries ago!
 I imagine it would be tiring though.
 I helped the couple put their roast in the machine and suggested it would taste even better with applesauce (one of our team went into the van and came out with a bottle which she squirted over the roast).

 Then we returned to our kitchens where more roasts were being prepared.
 In a few hours we would be catering for a birthday party.
 I caught up on some paperwork and later two of our team went out to pick up the machine we had hired to the couple for their engagement party.
 When the time to set off again finally came, we loaded decorations, two roasts and a machine into the van and drove in the direction of the Thames.

-The party went really well; we got a tip and a Christmas party booking!
+The party went really well; we got a tip and another booking!
 And that was my day.
 It’s definitely fun, being a hog roast caterer in Westminster.